-POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 372 ALCOHOL AND SUBSTANCE USE VI Alcohol use: High Risk Drinking: Routine consumption of ≥8 drinks per week or ≥ 4 drinks on any day Binge drinking: Routine consumption of ≥4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 11⁄2 fluid oz.
+POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 372 ALCOHOL AND SUBSTANCE USE VI Alcohol use: High Risk Drinking: Routine consumption of ≥8 drinks per week or ≥ 4 drinks on any day Binge drinking: Routine consumption of ≥4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 1 1⁄2 fluid oz.
 80 proof distilled spirits (e.g., gin, rum vodka, whiskey, cordials or liqueurs) Any illegal substance use and/or abuse of prescription medications Any marijuana use in any form Document: Alcohol Use (High Risk Drinking or Binge Drinking); Illegal substance and/or abuse of prescription medication and/or Marijuana use on WIC Assessment/Certification Form.
 See Appendix D for documentation codes.
-381 ORAL HEALTH VI Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+381 ORAL HEALTH VI Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Dental Caries Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.
+382 FETAL ALCOHOL SPECTRUM DISORDERS VI Fetal alcohol spectrum disorders (FASDs) are a group of conditions that can occur in a person whose mother consumed alcohol during pregnancy.
+FASDs is an overarching phrase that encompasses a range of possible diagnoses, including fetal alcohol syndrome (FAS), alcohol-related birth defects (ARBD), alcohol-related neurodevelopment disorder (ARNDD), and neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE).
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Document: Diagnosis in the participant's health record.